tsmatz/quantum-algorithms-qsharp/Readme.md

 # Quantum Algorithms in Q#

-This example shows you quantum algorithm's implementation by Q# code.
+These examples show you quantum algorithm's implementation by Q# code.

 For details about these algorithms, see [this series](https://tsmatz.wordpress.com/2019/02/21/quantum-computing-programming-qsharp-for-phase-kickback/) in my blog post.